 Variable annuities were introduced in the United States by the Teachers Insurance and Annuities Association-College Retirement Equity Fund (TIAA-CREF) in 1952.
 The first variable annuities were qualified annuities that were used to fund pension arrangements.
 Variable annuities grew slowly during the next three decades-in part, because of the need to obtain regulatory approval for these products from many state insurance departments.
 Because variable annuities are usually backed by assets, such as corporate stocks, that do not guarantee a fixed minimal payout, the reserves that back these policies are maintained in separate accounts from the other policy reserves of life insurance companies.
-No major insurance company other than TIAA-CREF had issued a variable annuity policy as of 1960, primarily because state laws prohibited insurers from supplying a new class of products backed by common stock assets that were segregated from the insurer's other assets.
+No major insurance company other then TIAA-CREF had issued a variable annuity policy as of 1960, primarily because state laws prohibited insurers from supplying a new class of products backed by common stock assets that were segregated from the insurer's other assets.

 The slow growth experienced in the 1950s and 1960s reversed itself.
 The growth rate of variable annuity premiums during the 1980's and 1990's was second only to health insurance premiums among insurance products.
-Between 2005 and 2014, individual annuity premiums increased from \$216 billion to \$236 billion.
-For each year in that time frame, variable annuities accounted for over half the sales.
+Between 1989 and 1993, individual annuity premiums increased from \$58.6 to \$71.8 billion, largely as a result of growth in variable annuity sales.

-Net Variable-Annuity Results
+Net Variable-Annuity Inflows